-ML Specialist, Google Cloud
+Sr. Staff ML eng., Google Cloud

 Although Coop has a rich history spanning nearly 160 years, the machine learning (ML) team supporting its modern operations is quite young.
 Its story began in 2018 with one simple mission: to leverage ML-powered forecasting to help inform business decisions, such as demand planning based on supply chain seasonality and expected customer demand.
 The end goal?
 By having insight into not only current data but also projections of what could happen in the future, the business can optimize operations to keep customers happy, save costs, and support its sustainability goals (more on that later!).

 Coop’s initial forecasting environment was one on-premises workstation that leveraged open-source frameworks such as PyTorch and TensorFlow.
 Fine tuning and scaling models to a larger number of CPUs or GPUs was cumbersome.
 In other words, the infrastructure couldn’t keep up with their ideas.

 So when the question arose of how to solve these challenges and operationalize the produced outcomes beyond those local machines, Coop leveraged the company’s wider migration to Google Cloud to find a solution that could stand the test of time.

 Over a two-day workshop with the Google Cloud team, Coop kicked things off by ingesting data from its vast data pipelines and SAP systems to BigQuery.
 At the same time, Coop’s ML team implemented physical accumulation cues of incoming new information and sorted out what kind of information this was.
 The team was relieved to not have to worry about setting up infrastructure and new instances.

 Next, the Coop team turned to Vertex AI Workbench to further develop its data science workflow, finding it surprisingly fast to get started.
 The goal was to train forecasting models to support Coop’s distribution centers so they could optimize their stock of fresh produce based on accurate numbers.